MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

 You can also use a connection string to specify the connection parameters to an Azure Quantum Workspace.
 You might use a connection string in the following scenarios:

-- You wan to share the workspace access with others who don't have an azure account.
+- You want to share the workspace access with others who don't have an Azure account.
 - You want to share the workspace access with others for a limited time.
 - You cannot use Azure Active Directory (AAD) due to company policies.